Tehran, Capital of Iran

 Tehran is a sprawling modern city with an immense network of highways unparalleled in Western Asia.
 Also, it is the hub of the country’s railway and airfare networks.
 In addition, the city has numerous large museums, art centers, palace complexes, and cultural centers.
 In the 20th century, lots of people have immigrated to Tehran from all around Iran and turned this city into a cosmopolitan megalopolis.

 Tehran has a hot-summer Mediterranean climate because of its geographic location.
-Actually, towering Alborz Mountains located in its north and the country’s central desert in its south.
+Actually, the towering Alborz Mountains located in its north and the country’s central desert in its south.
 To sum up, it is mild in spring and autumn, hot and dry in summer, and cold and wet in winter.
+So it’s up to you to choose the best time to travel to Tehran.

 Archaeological excavations prove the existence of a settlement in Tehran as far back as 6000 BC.
 During the 9th century, Tehran was just known as a village.
 In the early 13th century, following the destruction of Ray by Mongols, many of its inhabitants escaped to Tehran.
 Then, it became a residence of the Safavid rulers in the 17th century.
 Shah Tahmasp I built a bazaar and a wall around the city.